jamesray1/CV/sustainability-projects.md

-## Incentivizing Waste Reduction
+### Incentivizing Waste Reduction
 Founder, Feb 2019 to March 2019

 This was a brief period looking into weight-based pricing for waste.
 Gaining traction with the proposal would involve a council trialing it, which requires political will.
 Hence, sign [this petition](https://secure.avaaz.org/en/community_petitions/Local_councils_Incentivize_waste_reduction_by_weighing_general_waste_and_charging_for_the_weight/)!

 ### Solar Engineer at Solar Energy Enterprises

-Two days a week from 12 July 2017—29 August 2017 doing residential and solar solar project management, which included roof feasibility studies for solar installation and grid applications.
+Two days a week from 12 July 2017—29 August 2017 doing residential and solar solar project management, which included roof feasibility studies for solar installation, and grid applications.
 I finished the work by my choice because I wanted to focus more time on Ethereum, and could've been working full-time at Sungrow if I had wanted to (which I didn't).

 ### Independent researcher on the sustainable energy industry